Well35/Astral-Limit/README.md

 ## Goals for Astral Limit

 Astral Limit is currently in an early development stage, with many features subject to change.
-Below are many gameplay systems we plan to add by the end of 2024.
+Below are many gameplay systems we plan to add in the coming months.

 - Player
   - Dashing